WhatDanDoes/silid/docs/README.md

 Testing `identity-react`, which was bootstrapped with `create-react-app`, necessitated the introduction of an independent [mock server](https://github.com/sillsdev/silid/blob/master/src/silid-server/spec/support/mockAuth0ServerWithRBAC.js) to occupy the _authentication side_ in place of Auth0.
 The mock server was built with [Hapi](https://hapi.dev/).
 You'd think that this by itself would be tricky enough, but no. The _mental model_ constraints enforced by `create-react-app` raised issues so horribly mundane that we all must pray that I never be allowed to expound upon them at great length.

 The constraints imposed by `create-react-app`'s strict mental model necessitated a testing topology that closely mirrors the Identity application as it is deployed in _real life_.
-This software arrangment is proven with tests executed by [Cypress](https://www.cypress.io/).
+This software arrangement is proven with tests executed by [Cypress](https://www.cypress.io/).
 The client-side component of Identity is a seperate application, afterall.
 As such, it was expedient to build upon a set of integration tests seperate from its server-side component.

 ![End-to-end test tools](figures/e2e-test-tools.svg)